 Here’s a delicious way to get more veggies on the table and change up your usual salad: a kale salad featuring roast beets and cauliflower florets, chopped fennel and crunchy toasted pumpkin seeds.
-Add a little feta cheese if you like dairy (or skip) and finish with a tangy vinaigrette.
+Add a little feta cheese if you like dairy (or avocado) and finish with a tangy vinaigrette.
 Definitely a big dose of veggies, plus it’s packed with color, taste, texture and healthy nutrition.

 Kale Salad with Roasted Vegetables

 Kale salad with roasted vegetables has multiple elements but they can all be done ahead of time.
 For a heartier main dish salad, add roasted or rotisserie chicken.
 Use leftovers from another meal or buy an already cooked bird at the store to save time.

 Skip the bagged kale and buy fresh leafy bundles.
 The bagged version might be convenient but it still has the tough center rib.
 Invest a few minutes and chop your own.
 The salad will be better.
 I buy Lacinato kale, also called Dinosaur or Tuscan kale.
 It has big dark green flat leaves (versus curly) and comes in bundles.
 Be sure to buy organic kale.